National Counsellors’ Day Conference 2023

 Mel Ciavucco

-Mel Ciavucco is a writer, trainer and group facilitator, and has just qualified as an Integrative Pluralistic counsellor.
-Mel’s passions and experiences lie in eating disorders, body image and weight stigma, as well as in her group work with perpetrators of domestic abuse.
-She was published in Therapy Today with an article about fatphobia (June 2021 edition) and she writes about disordered eating, weight stigma, class, and more on her website.
+Mel Ciavucco is an Integrative Pluralistic counsellor, based in Bristol but originally from the Midlands.
+Mel offers online sessions and specialises in eating disorders, body image and weight stigma.
+She also has experience in domestic abuse, working with perpetrators both on a 1:1 basis and in groups.
+Mel is a writer and has been published in Therapy Today with an article about fatphobia (June 2021 edition).
+She writes about disordered eating, weight stigma, class, and more on her website.

 Rahil Virik